APIPatterns/APIPracticePatterns/README.md

 * " ?? " -- Idiomatic implementations & SDKs

 * " ?? " -- Invest in API Stewardship.
-* "50 Shades of Grey" -- How to do an API review
 * "Whiteboard compatible" -- Are you building the right thing?
 Establish a practice of previewing APIs.
+* "50 Shades of Grey" -- How to do an API review
+* "Hold the line" -- Enforcing your breaking change policy

 * "Wash-Rinse-Repeat" -- Automation for scale
 * "Trust, but verify" -- "Live" validation